mariia-korzun/hw-for-function/README.md

 ## TASK № 4

-### Write function – makeNumber.
-It should accept a string with different symbols and return string of numbers from passed argument.
+### Create a function called “makeNumber”.
+It should accept a string with different characters and return a string of numbers from the passed argument.

 ### For example:
 ```